Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 78. Top Influencers in Industry

-A top influencers in industry post is a blog post where you share a list of the most influential people in your industry with your audience.
+You can write a post to share a list of the most influential people in your industry.

 This blog post helps readers find new people to follow.
 You can also use this type of blog post to build relationships with other influencers